ChristineLea/Daily-Work_planner/README.md

 ---

 ## Usage
-To view local storage in the browser, right-click and select **Inspect**.
+The deployed application is available at [Application link](https://christinelea.github.io/Daily-Work_planner/) To view local storage in the browser, right-click and select **Inspect**.
 This will open the Developer Tools.
 Select the >> icon, then select **Application**.
 This will display local storage.
 This can be seen in the below image.
 ![Where to find local storage in the browser](./assets/images/dev-tool-one.png)